smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/05 - Inner Join.md

 |  2 | Peach   | 20       | 2  | Peach   | 25       |

 ---

-Functions can also be used in the join condition.
-Assigning the empty string to a NULL value via the `ISNULL` function causes the NULLs to equate to each other.
+You can also use functions in the join condition.
+For example, wrapping a nullable column with ISNULL(column, '') treats NULL values as empty strings, allowing them to match.
+This technique can help when joining on columns that may contain NULLs, but use it with caution—functions like ISNULL can prevent index usage and negatively impact performance.

 ```sql
 SELECT  a.ID,